This blog may contain affiliate links. Read our disclosure policy for more info.

 I must say, I think the Mt Norquay gondola is my least favorite of all four gondolas.
 It’s not that it’s a bad gondola, but when compared with the rest, it can be a little underwhelming.

-With that said, it’s cheaper than the rest and typically doesn’t attract the same crowds.
+With that said, tickets for the Mt Norquay sightseeing chairlift are cheaper than the rest and it typically doesn’t attract the same crowds.
 I also really love the view of Banff from the top; it’s stunning.
 Oh, and don’t forget the opportunity for Via Ferrata – it’s on my must-do list this coming summer!

 Related Read: For more fun trip ideas, check out the best tours in Banff!